Hopes for summer weather before autumn starts?

 It's too early to give any specific detail yet for the last week of August but with high pressure close to the UK the largely settled weather looks like it'll continue early on in the week.

-Temperatures may also rise further, most likely in central and southern parts of England where it could turn very warm with temperatures up to the low thirties.
+Temperatures may also rise further, most likely in central and southern parts of England where it could turn very warm with temperatures up to the low 30s.

 From mid-week, high pressure will drift east towards Scandinavia which could allow some showers or rain to form with a cooler north-westerly wind.

-While exact forecast details on weather apps for over 3 of 4 days in advance are tricky, you can keep across any of our presented forecasts on TV, radio or the website.
+While getting exact forecast details on weather apps more three or four days in advance are tricky, you can keep across any of our presented forecasts on TV, radio or the website.